pmsoftware/odietamo/docs/odiscm-technical-manual.rst

 The SVN Configuraton File
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The SVN configuration file, named ``config``, is created by SVN the first time that the SVN command line client (svn.exe) is run.
-On Windows systems it exists in a directory called ``Subversion`` that is located in ``AppData`` direcotory of the user's profile directory.
+On Windows systems it exists in a directory called ``Subversion`` that is located in ``AppData`` directory of the user's profile directory.
 The user's profile directory has different locations depending upon the version of Windows being used.

 E.g. on a Windows 7 machine, the config file might be::